 Report to Secreary from Acting Commissioner of Police.
 "Advertising on ricshas - Ref.
 4294/1 of Nov.
 20".
 Shanghai, December 2, 1927.
 Source: SMA (SMC), U1-3-2992 (0691).

-The attitude of this department towards advertising on ricshas is that permission having been given to motor buses and tramwars to be used for advertising purposes, there are no logical reasons for refusing similar facilities to ricsha companies.
+The attitude of this department towards advertising on ricshas is that permission having been given to motor buses and tramways to be used for advertising purposes, there are no logical reasons for refusing similar facilities to ricsha companies.
 In order, however, to ensure proper control, it may be necessary to impose a substantial security against misuse of this privilege.
-It will also be necessary to insist that the position of the advertising matter on public ricshas must be approved by the police beforehand. the enamelled licence numbers serve a useful purpose, and advertising matter should not be allowed on the mudguards under any circumstances.
+It will also be necessary to insist that the position of the advertising matter on public ricshas must be approved by the police beforehand.
+The enamelled licence numbers serve a useful purpose, and advertising matter should not be allowed on the mudguards under any circumstances.

 Letter from S.M.C.
 Secretary to National Advertising Agency.
 Shanghai, December 6, 1927.
 Source: SMA (SMC), U1-3-2992 (0692).

-I am directed to acknowledge receipt of your letter of November 25, on the subject of advertising on ricshas, and in repl to inform you that the matter is receiving the Council's attention and that a further communication will be addressed to you in due course.
+I am directed to acknowledge receipt of your letter of November 25, on the subject of advertising on ricshas, and in reply to inform you that the matter is receiving the Council's attention and that a further communication will be addressed to you in due course.

 Memorandum from Deputy Secretary (J.M.
 McKee) to Watch & Traffic Committee.
 "Advertising on Public Ricshas".
 Shanghai, December 15, 1927.
 Source: SMA (SMC), U1-3-2992 (0693).

 Application by the National Advertising Agency for permission to utilize the public ricsha and its puller for advertising purposes; with Police reports.
 (Relative file attached).